gazebosim/gz-sim/Migration.md

   + The `ParticleEmitter2` system was renamed to `ParticleEmitter`.
 The `ParticleEmitter2` system is now deprecated.
 Please use the `ParticleEmitter` system.
-  + The `ignition::gazebo` namespace is deprecated and will be removed in future versions.
+* The `ignition::gazebo` namespace is deprecated and will be removed in future versions.
   Use `gz::sim` instead.
-  + Header files under `ignition/...` are deprecated and will be removed in future versions.
+* Header files under `ignition/...` are deprecated and will be removed in future versions.
   Use `gz/...` instead.
+* Configuration and log files are stored under `$HOME/.gz/sim` instead of `$HOME/.ignition/gazebo`

 ## Gazebo Sim 6.1 to 6.2